History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Where the Jacobite cause died at last

-The exhausted and ill-nourished Jacobites were backed into a corner on Culloden Moor.
+The exhausted and ill-nourished Jacobites were backed into a corner on Culloden Moor and forced to give battle.
 Cumberland's army bombarded them with a deadly barrage of grapeshot.
 The Jacobites' only hope was a quick attack, but Prince Charlie was indecisive at the crucial moment, and by the time he gave the order to attack, it was much too late.

 The Battlefield Today

 Visiting Culloden is not a modern phenomenon; people began coming to the battlefield from the mid-19th century.
 It is almost a modern equivalent to a medieval pilgrimage, with the difference that people have been drawn - usually - by Scottish nationalism rather than religious conviction.

 The most easily recognisable feature on the battlefield is the huge stone Memorial Cairn.
-This was built in 1881 to a design by Duncan Forves.
-It stands 20 feet high and is built of large stones, rather like a large beehive.
+This was built in 1881 to a design by Duncan Forbes.
+It stands 20 feet high and is built of large stones, rather like an oversized beehive.
 One thing I noticed is how much this cairn looks like the memorial cairn on the shore of Loch nan Uamh, where Prince Charlie finally took ship for France.

 Duncan Forbes was also responsible for the Graves of the Clans; gravestones bearing the names of all the clans who lost men here in 1746.
 A single 'English Stone' monument commemorates men of Cumberland's forces who fell in the battle.
 No one knows where the 'English' dead were buried, so the stone should be taken as symbolic rather than an actual grave marker.